vlitzke/kitchenflies/DNAseq/13_PCA/README.md

 Finally, you might want to keep the plink output as a VCF file, but see the memo below: `plink --bfile [filename prefix] --allow-extra-chr --recode vcf --out [VCF prefix]`

-You can also use plink like so:
-`plink --vcf SNPs_clean_ann.vcf.gz --maf 0.05 --recode --alow-extra-chr --r2 --ld-window-kb 1 --ld-window 1000 --ld-window-r2 0 --out SNPs_ld`

-but I am unsure with what to do with this output (SNPs_ld)

 3. Brute force way, using the argument `--thin` and setting it to 10 kb (kept 12,944/2,280,074 sites).
 This will output a vcf file: `vcftools --ggzvcf fileName.vcf.gz --thin 10000 --recode --out outputPrefix`

 4. bcftools